 Training for a Lifetime

-The Urban Adamah Fellowship is a three-month residential leadership program for adults ages 21-31 that combines urban organic farming, mindfulness practice, social action training and progressive Jewish learning and living.
-Fellows learn and work at our farm in Berkeley, California, and live together in a shared house nearby.
-We accept up to 14 individuals per Fellowship season.
+The Urban Adamah Fellowship is a three-month residential leadership program for adults ages 21-31 that integrates urban organic farming, mindfulness practice, social justice training and progressive Jewish learning and living.
+Fellows live, learn and work on our urban farm campus.
+We accept up to 14 individuals per fellowship season.

-Now in its fifth year, the Urban Adamah Fellowship has graduated over 100 young adults who have gone on to work in the fields of environmental education and policy, sustainable agriculture, community organizing, Jewish education and social entrepreneurship.
+Now in its eighth year, the Urban Adamah Fellowship has graduated over 200 young adults who have gone on to work in the fields of environmental education and policy, sustainable agriculture, community organizing, Jewish education, politics, and social entrepreneurship.

 Prior Experience NOT Required